MarcelloPerathoner/josm/README.rst

       Example of a traffic sign preset without plugins.

+#. `no_menu` attribute for presets that should be searchable but should not have menus,
+   eg. the Name Suggestion Index preset.

 #.
 The validator now highlights invalid fields and puts error messages in the tooltip.

    .. image:: demo/validator-highlight.png